RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #393

+Found a bug in the winning decider system where basically the same player can both split AND steal and win as a result so I modified that to work properly.
+I also need to find a way to cut down on channel usage, because I would prefer to not have just one room.
+Ideally I have around 4, but that's probably not likely.
+I may be able to swing two rooms if I'm smart about it.

 ## #384, #385, #386, #387, #388, #389, #390, #391, #392

 So I did a bunch of stuff a couple days ago to build up a new prototype based on